Error handling#

 }

-MoonBit provides a default error type Error that can be used when the concrete error type is not important.
-For convenience, you can annotate the function name or the return type with the suffix ! to indicate that the Error type is used.
+The Error can be used when the concrete error type is not important.
+For convenience, you can omit the error type after the raise to indicate that the Error type is used.
 For example, the following function signatures are equivalent:

 ...